 Jenny Berschling, alto Jenny has been hooked by choral singing since her high school glee club’s ambitious performance of Mozart’s Requiem.
 A charter member of Solaris, she is also a member of Bella Voce, and enjoys the musical challenge of both groups.
 She works as an environmental analyst for the Vermont Department of Environmental Conservation.

-John Buck, bass John is a graduate of the University of Vermont, and has worked as a Wildlife Biologist for the Vermont Department of Fish & Wildlife for many years.
+John Buck, bass John is a graduate of the University of Vermont, and spent his career as a Wildlife Biologist for the Vermont Department of Fish & Wildlife.
 He has been involved in music since his elementary school days, was a member of the Vermont All-State Chorus, is currently a member of the Waterbury Congregational Church choir & Vermont Symphony Orchestra Chorus, and is a charter member of Solaris.

 Shawn Chapman, bass Shawn attended the University of Maine at Orono, where as a Music Education major he sang in several of the University’s choral groups under Dr. Dennis Cox and others.
 An avid traveler and black-belt martial artist in Shaolin Kempo karate, he considers singing with Solaris for the past six years to be the highlight of his musical career.